This lesson will show you two IELTS Writing Task 2 essay structures that you can use for any question type.

-Before any new product is put on the market, whether it is a cosmetic product or a potentially life-saving medicine, the manufacturers have to ensure that it is safe for humans to use.
+Before any new product is put on the market, whether it is a cosmetic product or potentially life-saving medicine, the manufacturers have to ensure that it is safe for humans to use.
 Advocates of vivisection would argue that testing products on animals is the only reliable method of doing this.
-They believe that it is better for an animal to suffer than a human.
-Although I can see convincing arguments behind testing drugs on animals for medical purposes, I am strongly opposed to the practice of using animals to test the safety of cosmetics, and I will outline my reasons below.
+Although I can see convincing arguments behind testing drugs on animals for medical purposes, I am strongly opposed to the practice of using animals to test the safety of cosmetics.

-It cannot be denied that animal testing has helped scientists to make great discoveries in the field of medicine, providing effective drugs against cancer, heart disease and other potentially fatal illnesses.
-Indeed, many lives have been saved and prolonged due to research carried out on lab rats.
-But increasingly there are new ways of testing products, using cell cultures, which need not involve animals at all.
+Animal testing has helped scientists to make great discoveries in the field of medicine, providing effective drugs against cancer, heart disease and other potentially fatal illnesses.
+As a result, many lives have been saved and prolonged.
+However, there are new ways of testing products, using cell cultures, which need not involve animals at all.
 Therefore I would prefer such testing to be kept to a minimum wherever possible.

-On the other hand, when it comes to the cosmetic industry I cannot possibly see why it is necessary to test these types of products on animals.
-We already have far more makeup and toiletries on the market than we will ever need.
-In fact, several well-known brands such as The Body Shop and Lush have always used human ‘guinea pigs’ to test their products without any detrimental effects.
-So in my view, we no longer need to exploit animals for the sake of human vanity, and this kind of testing is completely unacceptable.
+On the other hand, when it comes to the cosmetic industry it is difficult to see why it is necessary to test these types of products on animals.
+For example, several well-known brands such as The Body Shop and Lush have always used human ‘guinea pigs’ to test their products without any detrimental effects.
+So in my view, we no longer need to exploit animals for the sake of human vanity, and this kind of testing is now completely unacceptable.

-In conclusion, though I agree to a certain extent that testing on animals is a necessary evil, it must be reserved for essential scientific work and to help end human suffering, and never for enhancing our appearance.
+In conclusion, though testing on animals has undoubtedly brought advances in medical treatments, I believe it must be reserved for essential scientific work and to help end human suffering, and never for enhancing our appearance.

 Advances in technology have meant that they increasingly use machines to do jobs that were previously done by humans.
 The benefits far outweigh the disadvantages.